loolzrulez/laravel-temporary-urls-minio/README.md

 $temporaryS3Url = $mediaItems[0]->getTemporaryUrl(now()->addMinutes(5));
 ```

 No need to install packages like [coreproc/laravel-minio-media-library-provider](https://github.com/CoreProc/laravel-minio-media-library-provider), which take a different (and less effective) approach!
-Their solution simply returns the MinIO endpoint URL, which is only accessible inside your Docker network—not so helpful if you want to share files with the outside world. 😅
+Their solution simply returns the MinIO endpoint URL, which is only accessible inside your Docker network, not so helpful if you want to share files with the outside world. 😅

-With this package, your temporary URLs are always accessible—inside or outside Docker.
+With this package, your temporary URLs are always accessible, inside or outside Docker.
 No hacks, no headaches, just happy URLs!

 ---